fantana21/SoftwareDevelopment/GeneralGuidelines.md

 ## 2. Principles

 ### 2.1.
-Make Interfaces Easy to Use Correctly and Hard to Use Incorrectly
+Make interfaces easy to use correctly and hard to use incorrectly

 According to Scott Meyers the single most important guideline when writing software and I agree, because interfaces are everywhere.